Skip to main content

 • Start-ups.

-You will need to provide your name, contact details, photo ID and 2 referees which will preferably include a current or former landlord.
-If you state you meet the criteria, you will need to provide evidence of this which is detailed on the application form.
+You will need to provide your name, contact details, photo identification and details of two referees - preferably including a current or former landlord.

 Wellington City Council is the landlord for the programme.
 There is a dedicated team within the Council that run the Te Kāinga programme.
-We provide a 24 hr service for urgent maintenance and our team are available during business hours to respond to tenants.
+We provide a 24 hour service for urgent maintenance issues, and our team are available during business hours to respond to tenants.

-We want our tenants to stay with us as long as they’d like and call our apartments home.
-All our tenancies are periodic tenancies with no specified end date.
-If tenants want to leave, they just need to give us 4 weeks notice.
+We want our tenants to stay with us as long as they’d like, and to call their apartment home.
+All our tenancies are periodic, which means they have no end date.
+If tenants want to leave, they just need to give us 4 weeks’ notice.

 Pets are not permitted in Te Kāinga apartments.